if12/react-best-practice/README.md

 4. 不要直接修改State
 5. Don't using indexes for `Keys` if the items can reorder
 6. If something can be derived from eithor props or state, it probably shouldn't be in the state.
+7. Some components don't know their children ahead of time, such as Sidebar and Popup, we recommend that such components use the special children to pass children element directly into their output.

 ### 资料